 Pup cups are high in sugar, calories, and flavoring.
 Additionally, Puppuccinos contain large amounts of lactose, which cats struggle to digest.
 A pup cup should not be part of a cat’s healthy diet, but many enjoy the creamy taste.
 Ask your barista for a cat-sized portion so your cat doesn’t overindulge, but even a small amount could upset your cat’s stomach.

 What Is a Puppuccino?

-Many wonder how Starbucks has a free item on their menu, but a pup cup has a single component.
-A cappuccino is simply a tiny cup—usually, espresso size—of whipped cream.
+Many wonder how Starbucks can afford to have a free item on its menu, but a pup cup has a single ingredient.
+A cappuccino is simply a tiny cup, usually espresso-size, of whipped cream.

 Nothing fancy, right?